 What can policyholders do after a hail storm to counteract Cosmetic Exclusions?

-According to Moore, there are really only two options available when a commercial policy includes this new language.
-The first is to hire an advocate such as a public adjuster who can investigate the claim to find out if the exclusion really applies.
-For instance, a thorough inspection may prove that the functionality was indeed compromised and the repairs should be covered.
-The second is to make the claim under an older period.
+According to Moore, only two options are available when a commercial policy includes this new language.
+The first is to hire an advocate such as a public adjuster to investigate the claim to determine if the exclusion applies.
+For instance, a thorough inspection may prove that the functionality was indeed compromised, and the repairs should be covered.
+The second is to make a claim under an older period.
 If your property was damaged in an earlier hail storm and that damage has not been repaired, then restoration work may be reimbursable under the older version of your insurance policy which did not include the new exclusion or limitation.

 “We’re predicting that if nothing is done to eliminate these Cosmetic Exclusions, then all hail coverage is either going to get extremely expensive or will soon not be offered at all.
 This is just one more reason that you should consult with a professional public adjuster now while the coverage is still available if you have or suspect hail damage,” said Esteves.

 For immediate assistance with your hail damage claim, contact Luis Esteves or David Moore at 800.526.7361.